A precision 32 keV angular-selective photoelectron source for calibration measurements at the KATRIN experiment: Characteristics of produced photoelectrons

 \section{Characteristics of produced photoelectrons}

-The key parameters of the photoelectron source are the energy distribution of produced photoelectrons on the one hand, and their angular distribution on the other hand.
-For calibraton purposes, a narrow energy spread ($\ll \SI{1}{\electronvolt}$) is favorable.
+The key parameters of the photoelectron source are the energy distribution of produced photoelectrons and their angular distribution.
+For calibration purposes, a narrow energy spread ($\ll \SI{1}{\electronvolt}$) is favorable.
 Regarding the angular distribution, a wide range of possible mean angles with an angular spread $\le \SI{1}{\degree}$ is desired.
 The characteristics of the upgraded photoelectron source regarding both key parameters are presented in the following.